Bank Accounts for Discharged Bankrupts

 That's because they don't require a 'spotless' credit rating.
 In other words, a basic bank account could be the ideal bank account for a discharged bankrupt.

 But it's not your only option.
-There are other kinds of account available these days, such as the thinkmoney Personal Account.
+There are other kinds of account available these days, such as the thinkmoney Current Account.

-The thinkmoney Personal Account isn't a bank account.
+The thinkmoney Current Account isn't a bank account.
 We're not a bank: what we provide is an alternative to a bank account for discharged bankrupts.

-Anyone can apply for the thinkmoney Personal Account.
+Anyone can apply for the thinkmoney Current Account.
 There's no credit check, so as long as you're 18 or over and a UK resident, just click 'Apply now' on this page.

 It'll give you a convenient way of managing your money and keeping on top of all your expenses as you get back on your feet after bankruptcy.
 For example, you'll have: